LSSTDESC/ObsStrat/README.md

 Each white paper will have the following:
 Add:  A section on the strategies considered, including detailed information about all the information we needed to add to the white paper call (e.g., locations for different fields) that would be assessed by each group.

 Add from each group 2-3 page description:

   i.
-Brief introduction of motivation of each probe and what is unique to LSST ii.
-How analysis was done/ code was used [Please link to Jupyter notebook] iii.
-Justification of the metric iv.
+Brief introduction of motivation of each probe and what is unique to LSST

+  ii.
+How analysis was done/ code was used [Please link to Jupyter notebook]

+  iii.
+Justification of the metric

+ iv.
 Explanation of preferences of working group with qualifiers about how good/bad strategies are

 v.
-What is needed to know if people outside group use the metric as is without consultation vi.
-How would external data change rankings/metric? vi.
+What is needed to know if people outside group use the metric as is without consultation

+  vi.
+How would external data change rankings/metric?

+  vii.
 What is further work / slight modifications to survey strategy thought about?

 Add: Summarized rankings of different strategies/choices considered ranging from ‘Ideal’ to ‘Science Disabling’.
 Associated Figure-of-merits with each choice given if possible.

 Add: Summary of how external (non-LSST) can be used, and what changes in terms of final rankings/preferences assuming external data